Skip to content

 New style of definitions

-The mp-units library decided to use a rather unusual pattern to define entities.
-Here is how we define metre and second SI base units:
+The library uses an unusual but purposeful pattern to define entities.
+Here is how metre and second SI base units are defined:

 inline constexpr struct metre final : named_unit<"m", kind_of<isq::length>> {} metre;